 Inurement and Private Benefit of Churches

 Private benefit is different from inurement to insiders.
-Private benefit may occur even if the persons benefited are not insiders.
-Also, private benefit must be substantial to jeopardize tax-exempt status.
-Please read the following for further information on what jeopardizes the tax exemption status of a nonprofit organization.
+Inurement involves people within the church, while private benefit can involve anyone outside the organization who gains from its activities.
+Private benefit must be substantial to put a church's tax-exempt status at risk.
+Read the following for further information on what jeopardizes the tax exemption status of a nonprofit organization.

 Generally, all religious organizations must file Form 990, Form 990-EZ or Form 990-N except churches and the following related organizations: